-PACE: This is a 16 week semester course being taught in 6 weeks.
+PACE: This is a 15 week semester course being taught in 6 weeks.
 The course will move very quickly.
 It is not advisable that you are taking other courses or working during this 6 weeks.
 There will be a "pace" document with a suggested timeline for completing the work.
-There is a separate "due date" document with hard deadlines for turning in the work.
+Both a 6 week pace (starting June 15) and an 8 week pace (starting June 1) will be offered.
+Additionally, there are separate "due dates" with hard deadlines for turning in the work.
 The pace gives a reasonable time frame for getting everything done on time.
 You should try to stay on or ahead of the pace for the course.
-Deadlines are slightly later than the pace dates to give you some room in case something unexpected comes up.
-If you plan to take some time off in the middle of the course, you will need to get ahead of the pace and turn things in before the due dates.
+Due date deadlines are slightly later than the pace.
+If you plan to take some time off in the middle of the course (not recommended!), you will need to get ahead of the pace and turn things in before the due dates.

 QUIZZES: Quizzes will be given after every few sections.
 Each quiz will cover the material since the last quiz.
 Quizzes are to be taken on Canvas, in the time specified (usually 30 minutes) or less.
 Quizzes will be open book, but due to the time constraints, you should have a good working knowledge of the material before you take the quiz.
 You will not have time to spend looking up the answers.
 The quizzes will be multiple choice, true/false and short answer and will be scored immediately upon completion.
-All quizzes must be completed by 9pm Eastern Daylight Savings Time on the due date.
+All quizzes must be completed by 9pm Eastern Time on the due date.